 Girard started his film endeavor in 2007, attending LaGuardia Community College for his first production class, and transferred to Hunter College to pursue a Bachelors Degree in Media Studies.
 His production experience came from independently producing several videos and films, which he brought like-minded friends and colleague to work on several projects such as short films, music videos and Internet shorts.
 He oversees all aspect of production by writing scripts, directing, cinematography and then editing.
 This started his production company called Dayside Productions.

 Girard is the 2014-2015 APIASF Scholar, which granted him a scholarship from NBC Universal.
 He is also the recipient of the 2014 Charles & Lucille King Family Foundation Scholarship.
 He also received scholarships from Tortora Sillcox Family Foundation and Beatrice & Raymond Liebesman Completion Foundation.
-He recently finished his B.A.
-Degree in Media Studies at Hunter College and plans on to pursue a Masters Degree in Film.
+He currently pursuing an MFA in Integrated Media Arts at Hunter College.

-He currently teaches E-Portfolio classes at LaGuardia Community College and is an editing room lab technician.
-So yeah, he works, takes classes and manages to do various productions.
+He currently manages the ePortfolio program at John Jay College and teaches film production at Hunter College.
+So yeah, he works, takes classes and manages to do various film productions.

 is an actor, animation student, wage slave and lover of digital media all rolled up into one.
 A graduate of Hunter College in Media Communications, he likes to fiddle with Photoshop, brainstorm short film ideas, and do his thing in front of the camera for Dayside Productions.
 His other profession is a web designer for various companies.
 When he isn’t working or killing time on Reddit, he enjoys playing (and losing) at Starcraft and Awesomenauts, sketching in the sketchpad, sing Broadway musicals to himself, trying to learn new skills, and is still trying to lose his freshmen 15.
 At times, he battles Girard in karaoke to see who can be the best on the mic while singing Backstreet Boys songs.